miku/esbulk/README.md

 ```

 Since 0.5.2 (May 2019) there is a [Dockerfile](Dockerfile) included in the
-repo, it uses the multi-stage build and a FROM SCRATCH image, which allows for
+repo, it uses a multi-stage build and a FROM SCRATCH base, which allows for a
-a lightweight 7.85MB image.
+lightweight 7.85MB image.

 ```
 $ git clone https://github.com/miku/esbulk.git